HIGH INTENSITY INTERVAL TRAINING (HIIT)

 • Rest: At least 24 hours between sessions

-Sarah, a 35-year-old busy professional, did 20-minute HIIT sessions 3 times per week.
-Within weeks, she lost fat, gained muscle tone, and managed to stay fit despite her busy lifestyle.
+Sarah, a 35-year-old professional, managed to stay fit despite her busy schedule by doing just 20-minute HIIT sessions, 3 times per week.
+Within weeks, she lost fat, toned her muscles, and boosted her energy levels.

 Dr. John Smith, Fitness Expert (20+ years of experience):

-“HIIT is very effective, but beginners should start slow.
-If you have health conditions, consult a trainer or doctor first.”
+“HIIT is highly effective, but beginners should start slow.
+If you have any health conditions, consult a doctor or trainer first.”

 2–3 times per week is enough.

-No. Doing it daily may cause burnout or injury.
+No. Daily HIIT may cause burnout or injury.

 Yes, but start with low intensity.